Serious Defense Representation For Serious Murder Or Homicide Accusations

 In some cases, the goal of the defense is not to obtain an acquittal or get the charges dropped, but rather to mitigate the consequences faced by the defendant.
 In these instances, it is often necessary to highlight facts that speak to the defendant’s state of mind at the time of the homicide or to introduce circumstantial evidence that speaks to a lack of deliberation.

 If you have been accused of murder or another offense related to homicide, you should speak to an attorney as soon as possible.
-To schedule a case evaluation with one of our lawyers, call Rogers Sevastianos & Bante, LLP Today at 314-354-8484 or contact us online.
+To schedule a case evaluation with one of our attorneys, call Rogers Sevastianos & Bante LLP today at (314) 354-8484 or contact us online.